tfarirayi1/tgf/README.md

   * cognito identity authentication library.
 ### _components
 #### Shell.js
-* provides user authentication.
 * provides a way of accessing the resources at the current location.
 * provides a way of getting to a location from any location.
-* provides a way of signing in from any location.
+* provides a way of signing in and out, from any location.
 #### RouteGroupA.js
 * provides a way of protecting multiple locations at once.
 #### ViewComponentA.js